 "You're going to get yourself into these sort of positions.

-“We always knew if we could get on at some point that there was going to be a chance of a result.
+"We always knew if we could get on at some point that there was going to be the chance of a result.

 On day three, 19 wickets fell as the pitch looked to be misbehaving but the batsmen on day four had an easier ride with Michael Klinger cruising to 69.